 4 years? that's like an ice age in crypto

 A very warm welcome to all visiting for the first time.
 For those visiting after a break, you have a lot to catch up.

-One such event occurred in May 2016 when Ethereum (aka ETH) forked into Ethereum classic (aka ETC).
-Ever since, many newbies have been carried away by FUD and inaccurate information in the cryptoland around these two projects.
+One such event occurred on May 2016 when Ethereum (aka ETH) forked into Ethereum classic (aka ETC).
+Ever since many newbies have been carried away by FUD and inaccurate information in the cryptoland around these two projects.

-Hence, with an aim of spreading awareness, we decided to shed some light on these two projects to help all CoinSutra readers understand it correctly and take a wise decision.
+Hence, with the aim of spreading awareness, we decided to shed some light on these two projects to help all CoinSutra readers understand it correctly and take a wise decision.

 To understand the difference between Ethereum and Ethereum Classic, we need to understand a series of events: